-Octane is a hydrocarbon that can be burned as a fuel.
-It's chemical formula is C8H18, and it is a colourless liquid at room temperature with a characteristic "gasoline" odour.
-Its principle use is as a component of gasoline, and the performance of this gasoline depends on its octane rating (which gets its name from this molecule, but is a little more complicated than just 'how much octane is there in the fuel).
-As is the case with other hydrocarbons, octane undergoes hydrocarbon combustion, combining with oxygen to form carbon dioxide.
+Octane is an alkane with the chemical formula C8H18.
+As a hydrocarbon, it can be burned as a fuel.
+This organic molecule is a colourless liquid at room temperature with a characteristic "gasoline" odour.
+Its principle use is as a component of gasoline, and the performance of this gasoline depends on its octane rating which gets its name from this molecule.
+Note however, that the concept of octane rating is a little more complicated than just 'how much octane there is in the fuel'.
 The balanced chemical equation for the complete combustion of octane is:

 Below is a table of some of the basic properties of octane.